mobai-ch/SiamFC-Jinlun/README.md

-# UHMMsiamFC
+# siamFC-Jinlun
-Apply the Unsupervise learning to combine the HMM and SiamFC.
+Work for my thesis by finetune SiamFC.